microsoft/nni/docs/source/compression/compression_evaluator.rst

 LightningEvaluator
 ------------------
-``LightningEvaluator`` is for the users who work with PytorchLightning.
+``LightningEvaluator`` is for the users who work with PyTorchLightning.
-Here is an example for how to initialize a ``LightningEvaluator``.

 Only three parts users need to modify compared with the original pytorch-lightning code:

 1. Wrap the ``Optimizer`` and ``_LRScheduler`` class with ``nni.trace``.
 2. Wrap the ``LightningModule`` class with ``nni.trace``.
 3. Wrap the ``LightningDataModule`` class with ``nni.trace``.

+Please refer :ref:`compression-lightning-evaluator` for more details.
+Here is an example of how to initialize a ``LightningEvaluator``.

 .. code-block:: python